 Dr. Fedosky and the team at Sleep Rehab can perform a sleep test that will conclusively tell whether your snoring is just snoring or is the result of one of the more serious Sleep Breathing Disorders.

-Treating Snoring in Dallas, TX
+Treating Snoring in Plano, TX

 Sleep Rehab effectively resolves snoring with oral appliance therapy.
 Similar to a sport mouthguard, this customized oral appliance is worn at night when you sleep.
 The appliance shifts your lower jaw forward in order to maintain a more open airway for unimpeded breathing.
 And when your airway is open, throat tissue cannot vibrate and cause snoring.
 We make sure your custom-fitted oral appliance is completely comfortable, so you’ll want to wear it every night.